Npcldtt/AMXX-Menu-For-Xash3D/README.md

 # AMXX Menu for Xash3D

 This repository contains an AMXX menu designed specifically for Xash3D, enhancing the gaming experience for players and server administrators alike.
 AMXX (Advanced Mod X) is a powerful plugin language for Half-Life modifications, and Xash3D is an open-source engine designed to run Half-Life-based games.
-Also it's a customizable.
+Also it's customizable.

 ## Installation